eriveeu/delivery-magento-extension/README.md

 ## Configuration

-Configure the module under Stores > Configuration > Sales > Delivery Methods > GreenToHome
+Configure the module under Stores > Configuration > Sales > Delivery Methods > ERIVE.delivery

 Configuration fields not mentioned are self-explanatory or magento default.

-**API Key:** Request API Key from GreenToHome
+**API Key:** Request API Key from ERIVE.delivery

-**Enviroment:** GreenToHome offers Dev and Stage enviroments for testing purposes.
+**Enviroment:** ERIVE.delivery offers Dev and Stage enviroments for testing purposes.
 Select production for live usage.

 **Tracking URL:** Base URL for the tracking links of the shipments.
 The tracking number will be appended automatically to this URL.